-Since 2003, Christ’s Hope has grown from one country to fourteen.
-Today we serve over 1,400 AIDS affected orphaned and vulnerable children.
+Since 2003, Christ’s Hope has grown from serving in one country, to seven.
+Today we serve over 1,500 AIDS affected orphaned and vulnerable children.
 Helping these children remain in families through our Ministry CarePoint model, which provides support physically, academically, emotionally, spiritually, and socially.

 The International Board has appointed David Kase as International Director and Glenn Vantieghem as Africa Team Leader.

 Uncompromisingly Biblical, Unashamedly Christian